powercodeacademy/rspec-let-and-let-bang-readme/README.md

 end
 ```

-Here, `let!` ensures the user is created before each test, even if you don’t reference `user` in the example.
+Here, `let!` ensures the order is created before each test, even if you don’t reference `order` in the example.

 ## let vs let!: What’s the Difference?